fuego96/gw2mi/README.md

 * The post in [Reddit] (www.reddit.com/r/Guildwars2/comments/2v3s3h/multiwars2_performance/coedftb) a bit complicated?
 * Running two separate copies of GuildWars 2 on the same hard disk agreeable (should work even with one)?

-This script is ideal if you have two accounts.
+This script will make it a double-click solution and is ideal if you have two accounts and a good-enough PC (see below for reference PC used).

 ###Prerequisites - You'll Need To:
 * Create a second login account on your PC for the second instance of GW2 to save its settings to.